top of page

 Student Instructions

-• Have someone time you (with a stopwatch) or race (side-by-side) against others with your same ability
+• Have someone time you with a stopwatch, or race side by side against a student at your ability level

 6: Shotput (Softball) Throw

-Overview - Students throw a softball (using a shotput style) out to the open field, as far as possible, and then measure their results.
+Overview - Students throw a softball using a shot put style out to an open field as far as possible, then measure their results.

 Track and Field Activities in PE: Shotput (Softball) Throw